aplteam/Tatin/docs/PackageConfiguration.md

 ##### date

-The user must not specify "date", but when a package is published the server will inject "date" as a timestamp in the format `yyyymmdd.hhmmss`.
+The user must not specify "date", but when a package is published, the server will inject "date" as a timestamp in the format `yyyymmdd.hhmmss`.

 This date might play an important role in determining the precedence of versions.
 This is because although it's obvious which version is "better" when you look at these two packages: